Published April 23rd, 2013 by Pantheon

 Snapper features thirteen chapters that are loosely constructed Midwestern vignette's.
 They chronicle Nathan Lochmueller's life from high school thru college and ending in his thirties.

 Nathan has a philosophy degree and works as a songbird field researcher.
-There is sly humor and word play used throughout this book...written in the first person.
+There are sly humor and wordplay used throughout this book...written in the first person.

 You get to learn a little bit about Indiana.
 There are the things that irritate.
 But, there are also things that bring a smile.
 Like in Santa Claus Indiana.
 Where they do really answer letter's from Santa.
 (Santa’s Elves Inc. and the Santa Claus Museum, organize volunteers to answer all the children’s letters that flood the post office during the holidays.)

 The characters you meet through Nathan are all memorable, and a little unconventional.
 And, if you ask any midwesterner about the mean streak of a snapping turtle, they'll tell why they are called a.SNAPPER.